5 - References and Guidelines

 To submit a support case for a limited warranty, customers can use the Webform Case Submission link as covered in Section 3.1.2 Access to NVIDIA Enterprise Support.

-The Extended Warranty program is now limited to NVIDIA Networking ConnectX adapters and cables sold to Enterprise Customers.
-This warranty is tailored for system administrators that are self-sufficient in supporting their NVIDIA Networking ConnectX adapters and cables, but who would also like to augment support for hardware troubleshooting and replacement for hardware components in a timely manner.
+The Extended Warranty program is now limited to NVIDIA Networking ConnectX adapters, cables, and transceivers sold to Enterprise Customers.
+This warranty is tailored for system administrators that are self-sufficient in supporting their NVIDIA Networking ConnectX adapters, cables, and transceivers, but who would also like to augment support for hardware troubleshooting and replacement for hardware components in a timely manner.
 The Extended Warranty entitles customers to hardware support with Advanced RMA only.
 It does not include software support.

 NVIDIA Enterprise Support does not include warranty, repair service, support, or any other services for third-party products, with the exception of qualified non-NVIDIA products under NVIDIA Coordinated Support Service.
 NVIDIA Support Services may at times act as a problem handover facilitator between the customer and the vendor to obtain the third-party service or support that the customer may be entitled to receive under their agreements with those vendors.
 It is the customer’s responsibility to buy and pay for warranty or service contracts for third-party products.
 NVIDIA is not responsible for the performance of other vendors’ products and services, and NVIDIA is not responsible for any service claims related to those third-party products.